generation-org/JS/JS-01 - Data Types and Variables/README.md

 Display the card with the information in the correct place.
 Example: “Hi, my name is John.
 I live in South Africa and enjoy drinking homemade wine.”

-#### Instructor note: You may need to show participants how to use the separator for strings.